Loading...

 Reference

-• ip link set <iface> up : Brings an interface up (enables link layer operation).
+• ip link set <iface> up : Bring an interface up.

-• ip route add default via <gateway> : Adds a default route for outbound traffic.
+• ip route add default via <gateway> dev <iface> : Add a default route.

-• ip -br addr show dev <iface> : Compact view of addresses assigned to a specific interface.
+• ip -br addr show dev <iface> : Brief address view for an interface.